supermedium/aframe-particleplayer-component/README.md

 * **More performant for complex simulations** Since all the hard work has already been done by the 3D package, when in real-time the component just has to replay the animation, not calculate anything.
+Each particle system takes one draw call (one merged buffer geometry).

 #### Cons: